yourself-q/culm_X-twitter-/README.md

 [日本語](README_JP.md) | English

-A browser extension that hides distracting UI elements on X (formerly Twitter) to provide a cleaner browsing experience.
+A browser extension that hides distracting UI elements on X (formerly Twitter) to provide a cleaner browsing experience.I highly recommend using it in conjunction with Culm Twitter.

 ## Features